 - issuing directives such as those relating to donor deferral.

 Suppliers of blood and blood products in Australia

 The NBA contracts with a number of suppliers for the provision of blood and blood products including:

-- the Blood Service which collects fresh blood from voluntary donors
+- the Lifeblood which collects fresh blood from voluntary donors

-- CSL Limited, which fractionates plasma from blood collected by the Blood Service and supplies a range of plasma products purchased through the NBA under the National Fractionation Agreement for Australia.
+- CSL Limited, which fractionates plasma from blood collected by the Lifeblood and supplies a range of plasma products purchased through the NBA under the National Fractionation Agreement for Australia.

 Australia is reliant on an imported supply of plasma derived Factors XI and XIII, Anti-inhibitor Coagulant Complex Concentrates, Protein C, a plasma-derived Rh(D) immunoglobulin products, Fibrinogen Concentrate and C1 Esterase Inhibitor Concentrate, which are not manufactured in Australia.
 A number of recombinant clotting factor products and immunoglobulin products are also imported.
 These products are not manufactured in Australia.
 Current contracts for imported plasma and recombinant products can be found here.